francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-layout/02b-exercise-layout-units/README.md

 - Changing **`height`** of a selector with **`vh`** value.
 - Changing **`height`** of a selector with **`vmin`** value.

-## b) Open this document, and let's use the 'calc' function...
+## b) Download `exercise-unit-b.zip`

-(*document has two blocks, absolutely positionned, side by side*)
+Open the index.html and style.css, and let's do some changes...

 - Block A takes the **full width *minus* block B**, Block B has **fixed width**.
 - Block A takes a **percentage plus a fixed value**, Block B takes a **percentage minus a fixed value**.